vikian050194/warp/README.md

 ## About

-**warp** is Google Chrome extension for rapid summon required bookmark.
+**warp** is Google Chrome extension for rapid jump to required bookmark.

 ## Motivation